 - Genetic predictors of response to internet-based psychotherapy: Examines whether genetic information can be used to predict response to an internet-based treatment for depression.
 PI: Dr. Beevers.

-Projects associated with the IMHR have been generously funded by the National Institute of Mental Health, National Institute of Drug Abuse, the Department of Defense, and the University of Texas at Austin.
+Research projects associated with the IMHR have been generously funded by the National Institute of Mental Health, National Institute on Drug Abuse, the Department of Defense, Brain and Behavior Research Foundation (formerly NARSAD), and the University of Texas at Austin.